auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

     ## [1] "Asia"     "Europe"   "Americas" "Africa"

 For a more focussed example, let's look at the variable life expectancy, focusing on the countries with the lowest life expectancies.
+I used `head`() to identify the 6 countries with lowest life expectancies.

 ``` r
 country_reorder_lifeExp <- fct_reorder(gap_noocean_drop$country, gap_noocean_drop$lifeExp, min, .desc = FALSE) %>%
   levels() %>%
   head()

 head(country_reorder_lifeExp)
 ```